Hydrogenn/BitP/README.md

 Each command is compiled into a binary value.
 If the value isn't a valid command (or a hexadecimal character) it is ignored by the compiler.

-The debug, inputs and outputs all involve decimal numbers even though the internal values are actually binary bits.
+The inputs and outputs all involve decimal numbers even though the internal values are actually binary bits.
 That is an accidental (albeit useful) abstraction.
-Future versions will show debug info in hex, and actual values as characters (without the new line).
+Future versions will handle i/o as characters (without the new line).
+The debug, however, displays in hex.

 ##Commands